 1. Baby Jogger City Tour 2 stroller

-The Baby Jogger City Tour 2 is an excellent stroller for the parent who loves to travel with their infant.
-It’s the ideal stroller for a casual stroll around the neighborhood or travelling across the country.
-The Baby Jogger City Tour 2 is as compact as they come with a one-hand fold design and a carry bag for storing essentials for your trip.
-The seat is generously padded to ensure your baby’s comfort, and it reclines backwards, so your baby can relax and be comfortable.
-This folding stroller also has an adjustable footrest for maximum comfort.
-The Baby Jogger City Tour weighs only 14 lbs and is compatible with infant car seats.
+The Baby Jogger City Tour 2 is an excellent stroller for parent who loves to travel with their infant.
+It’s the ideal stroller for a casual stroll around the neighborhood or traveling across the country.
+The Baby Jogger Tour is as compact as they come with a one-hand fold design and a carry bag for storing essentials for your trip.
+The seat is generously padded to ensure your kid’s comfort, and it reclines backward, so your kid can relax and be comfortable.
+This also has an adjustable footrest for maximum comfort.
+This is only 14 lbs and is compatible with infant car seats.

 - Lightweight and compact travel stroller

-- Beautifully designed with long sun visor to block sun rays
+- Beautifully designed with a long sun visor to block sun rays

 - It folds and unfolds very quickly

 - Has plenty of room underneath for a storage bag

 - The fold gets difficult after a while